sahilgulati96/sahilgulati96.github.io/index.md

 - Perform Disaster Recovery Test, Setup SSL certificates for Application and Web Servers.
 - Working as a Lead for the DevOps Team and mentoring them through the application and process.
 - Create Branching Strategy for the dev team and enforcing the standards and naming convention on GitHub.
-- Do a POC for implementing Ansible to standardize installation and maintenance of Servers
 - Regularly Participate in PI planning with the Dev’s and Clients to understand the requirement, formulate the plan and timelines for the deliverables.

 ### Software Engineer, Accenture